chardma3/hardman-photo/README.md

 ## Acknowledgments

-* Huge thanks to the gang at Code Institute Tutor Support and student Care for all their guidance, patience and support.
+* Huge thanks to the gang at Code Institute Tutor Support, Student Care and my mentor Precious Liege for all their guidance, patience and support.